shoppingflux/module-signal/docs/index.md

 - SignalHandlerInterface::PREV_REPLACE : The default behavior. any previous installed handler will be overwritten
 - SignalHandlerInterface::PREV_RESTORE : Any previous installed handler will be re-installed once the SignalHandler callbacks stack becomes empty
+- SignalHandlerInterface::PREV_RECALL  : If previous installed handler, in conjunction with SignalHandlerInterface::PREV_RESTORE, the previous handler will be called once the it has been restored.
+This flag require the `posix` extension to be installed.
 - SignalHandlerInterface::PREV_ERROR   : If previous installed handler, then the SignalHandler will throw a `ShoppingFeed\Signal\Exception\RuntimeException` exception when the first callback is registered

 Example with `PREV_ERROR` :